-Navient's businesses and operations are increasingly subject to governmental and regulatory oversight and scrutiny, both at the federal and state levels.
 Navient is now, and may be subject in the future, to inquiries and audits from state and federal regulators as well as litigation from private plaintiffs.
-In recent years, Navient has entered into consent orders and other settlements with the FDIC, the United States Department of Justice ("DOJ") and other banking and state regulators.
-Navient has paid fines and penalties or provided monetary and other relief in connection with many of these actions and settlements.
+In recent years, Navient has entered into consent orders and other settlements.
+Navient has paid fines and penalties or provided monetary and other relief in connection with some of these actions and settlements.
 We have also enhanced our procedures and controls, expanded the risk and control functions within each line of business, invested in technology and hired additional risk, control and compliance personnel.

-If Navient fails to successfully address the requirements of the Consent Orders or other settlements it is currently subject, or more generally to effectively enhance its risk and control procedures and processes to meet the heightened expectations of its regulators and other government agencies, it could be required to enter into further orders and settlements, pay additional fines, penalties or judgments, or accept material regulatory restrictions on its businesses, which could adversely affect its operations and, in turn, its financial results.
+If Navient fails to successfully address the requirements of any settlements to which it is currently subject, or more generally fails to effectively enhance its risk and control procedures and processes to meet the heightened expectations of its regulators and other government agencies, it could be required to enter into further orders and settlements, pay additional fines, penalties or judgments, or accept material regulatory restrictions on its businesses, which could adversely affect its operations and, in turn, its financial results.

 Navient expects heightened regulatory scrutiny and governmental investigations and enforcement actions to continue for it and for the financial services industry as a whole.
-Navient anticipates that regulators will continue to take formal enforcement action, rather than taking informal supervisory actions, more frequently than they have done historically.
 Such actions can have significant consequences for a financial institution such as Navient, including loss of customers and business and the inability to operate certain businesses.